2024 Made in Minnesota holiday gift guide

 Honey bon bons (starting at $10), Mademoiselle Miel

 Made with single-origin chocolate, honey harvested from rooftop hives in St. Paul, and 23k edible gold leaf, these honey bon bons are a delight for the eyes and the taste buds.
-The three-piece box is a lovely little luxury for $10, and there are also eight-piece and twenty-piece boxes.
+The three-piece box is a lovely little luxury for $10.
 Mademoiselle Miel also crafts artisan chocolate bars sweetened with local maple sugar and honey hot cocoa bombs.

 mademoisellemiel.com